acbsp/bonafide.guru/en/contents.rst

 This episode describes the dialogue which took place between Yashodanandan Svami and Tamala-Krishna Goswami on July 10 1977.*

 10 July, 9-25 morning.
-Tamala-Krishna Maharaja comes from Srila Prabhupada’s room near the garden (I came from gurucul).
+Tamala-Krishna Maharaja comes from |SP|’s room near the garden (I came from gurucul).

 **Tamala-Krishna Gosvami**: Hari Bol.
 Yashoda have you seen it?